dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/vertica-configs.md

 </TabItem>
 </Tabs>

-### Merge strategy

 **`Merge strategy`**:

 Match records based on a unique_key; update old records, insert new ones.
-(If no unique_key is specified, all new data is inserted, similar to append.)
+(If no unique_key is specified, all new data is inserted, similar to  the append.)

 <Tabs
   defaultValue="source"